tiwarianirudh/eid-fall2017/Project1/README.md

 >The alarm activations is shown by RED color, while GREEN indicates the safe-value.
 >The alarm color is set to BLACK if no data is sensed by the sensor indicating the error.
 >The progress bar indicates the %value for obtained humidity and temperature data on a scale of 100.
->The close button terminates the Sensor Data Application
+>The close button terminates the Sensor Data Application.

 **Instructions Followed**
 >Raspberry Pi is flashed with Raspbian Stretch OS.
 >To support remote development and demonstration, VNC viewer is setup.
 >PyQt5 library is installed on the Raspberry Pi.
->Pin Connections: PIN1:VCC | PIN6:GROUND | PIN7:DATA
+>Pin Connections: PIN1:VCC | PIN6:GROUND | PIN7:DATA.
 >The following command is used to generate the python code from the .ui file from GUI created in QtCreator: pyuic5 -x mainwindow.ui -o project1.py
 >The following command is used to run the python-code: python3 project1.py